pingjuiliao/literature_review/forward_CFI/scfp/REVIEW.md

   - Decryption is then performed within the CPU, instruction by instruction, just in time for execution.
   - The sponge-based AE cipher uses an internal state z , which provides the foundation for the CFI protection in SCFP.
 - Limitation:
+  - The backward edges are limited to all the possible set.
+Therefore, it does not provide backward-edge CFI security.
   - Indirect calls/jumps are hard to pre-determine at compile time.
 So, this work over-approximates the possible branches.
 - Result: The work is secure against code reuse attack and fault attack.
 On the C benchmark-several programs in PULPino, SCFP incurs 19.8% and 9.1% on code size overhead and performance overhead respectively.
 - Future work: